aambrizb/vue3-conexion71/README.md

-# Conexion71 Vue Componets
+# Conexion71 Vue Components

-A reusable Vue components.
+This component needs a personal environment framework in django and python conexion71 for work.

 ## Installation